John Babbacombe Lee

 John Henry George "Babbacombe" Lee (15 August 1864 – 19 March 1945) was an Englishman famous for surviving three attempts to hang him for murder.
 Born in Abbotskerswell, Devon, Lee served in the Royal Navy, and was a known thief.

-In 1885 he was convicted of the murder of his employer, Emma Keyse, at her home at Babbacombe Bay near Torquay on 15 November 1884, with a knife.
-The evidence was circumstantial: Lee was the only male in the house at the time of the murder, had a previous criminal record, and was found with an unexplained cut on his arm.
+In 1885, Lee was convicted of the murder of his employer, Emma Keyse, at her home at Babbacombe Bay near Torquay on 15 November 1884, with a knife.
+The evidence was circumstantial: Lee was the only male in the house at the time of the murder, had a prior criminal record for theft for stealing silverware from a previous employer, and was found with an unexplained cut on his arm.
+The alleged motive was that Keyse and Lee had been in a dispute.
+Keyse was disappointed with Lee's recent behavior and had reduced his wages and threatened to fire him.

 After surviving three attempts at hanging, his sentence was commuted to life imprisonment.
 Lee became popularly known as "the man they couldn't hang".

 Attempted execution and aftermath

 On 23 February 1885, three attempts were made to carry out Lee's execution at Exeter Prison.
 All ended in failure, as the trapdoor of the scaffold failed to open despite being carefully tested by the executioner, James Berry, beforehand.
 The medical officer refused to take any further part in the proceedings, and they were stopped.

 Berry provides a detailed account of the failed execution in his memoirs, My Experiences as an Executioner, noting that the trapdoor was adjusted with a saw and axe between the attempted executions, although in Berry's memoirs and letter to the Under-Sheriff he mentions only two attempted executions.

-As a result Home Secretary Sir William Harcourt commuted the sentence to life imprisonment.
+As a result, Home Secretary Sir William Harcourt commuted the sentence to life imprisonment.
 The Home Office ordered an investigation into the failure of the apparatus, and it was discovered that when the gallows was moved from the old infirmary into the coach house, the draw bar was slightly misaligned.
-As a result the hinges of the trapdoor bound and did not drop cleanly through.
+As a result, the hinges of the trapdoor bound and did not drop cleanly through.
 Lee continued to petition successive Home Secretaries and was finally released in 1907.

 The only other man in history known to have survived three hanging attempts was Joseph Samuel, in September 1803, in Sydney, Australia.

 An alternative theory, raised by Ernest Bowen-Rowlands in his book In the Light of the Law, suggests that the trap was blocked by a wooden wedge that was inserted by a prisoner working on the scaffold, and removed when the apparatus was tested.
 Note that Bowen-Rowlands only cites an anonymous "well-known person", citing an equally anonymous prisoner's confession, and this would contrast with Berry's reputation (noted by prison governors and surgeons) as a meticulous professional.